Starting the Award

 5. I am 13yrs old, can I start the Bronze Award along with my peers?

-Yes, as long as the peer group you are registering with are, in the majority, over 14 yrs old.
+Yes, if the peer group you are registering with are, in the majority, over 14 yrs old.
 Confirm with your Award Leader.

-6. Do I need to get permission from my parents and school/organisation to do my Award?
+6. Do I need to get permission from my parents/guardian and an Award Centre to do my Award?

-Participants under the age of 18 need to get permission from parent/guardian and approval from Award Leader to do their Award.
+Participants under the age of 18 need to get permission from parent/guardian and approval from an Award Leader at a registered Award Centre to do their Award.

-7. How does my Parent/Guardian give permission for me to do my Duke of Ed?
+7. How does my parent/guardian give permission for me to do the Duke of Ed?

-Parent/Guardian consent can be granted by either email (via the ORB) or hardcopy depending on the selected option taken at the time of registration.
+Parent/Guardian consent can be granted by either email (via the Online Record Book) or hardcopy depending on the selected option taken at the time of registration.

 Firstly, verify your email address via the verification email that was sent from the ORB.
 If this does not trigger the Parent/Guardian Consent email contact your Award Leader to re-send the Parent/Guardian Consent email via the ORB or complete the paper Participant Application Form – Under 18 and return it to your Award Leader.

-Yes, registrations need to be approved by Award Leader and each Activity and Assessor must be approved before you can start logging hours against each one.
+Before you can start the Duke of Ed your registration needs to be approved by your Award Leader and each Activity and Assessor must be approved.

-16. Do I have to arrange all my Assessors before I start my Award?
+11. Do I need to arrange all my Assessors before I start my Award?

-No, if you have not finalised an Assessor for a Section, you can still start the other Sections as long as the Assessors have been approved by your Award Leader.
+No, if you have not finalised an Assessor for a Section, you can still start the other Sections if the Assessors have been approved by your Award Leader.

 To encourage balance in your Award, you should attempt to pick activities that are not too similar to each other.
 For example, if you are passionate about rugby league you can play in a team for your Physical Recreation and volunteer with your local club e.g. fundraise for the club or assist in the canteen.